turbowookie/turbo-wookie/git-hooks/readme.md

 #Git Hooks

-Move all files in this folder to the `.git/hooks`. folder.
+- Move all files in this folder to the `.git/hooks`. folder.

-##post-merge
+- Be sure that you have permission to run these files.
+(You will see no output if you do not have permission)

+##`post-merge`

 This script will automatically build Turbo Wookie if there is a change to the frontend.